Society

 • PhD vs. Industry - Ethics to contribute to the world… different ways

-• Love vs. arranged marriages
+• Love vs. arranged marriages , and the Institution of marriage

 • Backpack vs Suitcase